mgreenig/COVIDENCE-survey/README.md

 valid_dosages_norm = pd.Series(norm.cdf(valid_dosages_scaled), index = valid_dosages.index)
 ```

-Again, if run from the command line with a filepath to the survey answers:
+Again, the script should be run from the command line with a filepath to the survey answers:

 ```
-python Annotate_patient_dosages.py path/to/survey/answer/csv
+python Annotate_patient_dosages.py path/to/medication/answer/csv
 ```

-As with [`Annotate_patients.py`](Annotate_patients.py), the medication, dosage, and units column names can be specified with the `-q` argument.
+As with [`Annotate_patients.py`](Annotate_patients.py), the medication, dosage, and unit column names can be specified with the `-q` argument,
+while the patient identifier column name can be specified with the `-id` argument.

 The script then outputs the patient-level drug scores in a CSV file (not included here)